BVE-Reborn/bve-reborn/README.md

 cargo build --release  # Release build
 ```

-This will build bve, generate C/C++ bindings, and build the game.

 Running it requires data files, so contact me directly on the discord if you want to try building it.